akdubbas/ConnectedColors/README.md

 # ConnectedColors

-This app uses Multipeer Connectivity framework, which lets iOS devices to communicate via Bluetooth.
+This app is developed in Swift 4.0 and uses Multipeer Connectivity framework, which lets iOS devices to communicate via Bluetooth.

 Multipeer Connectivity